alexandergunnarson/quantum/README.md

 ["Juggling a multimodule project over multiple repos is like trying to teach a newborn baby how to ride a bike."](https://github.com/babel/babel/blob/master/doc/design/monorepo.md)

 See [here](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) and [here](http://danluu.com/monorepo/) for a more complete justification.

+###Good practices for dependency hell

+- When two dependencies A and B have a conflicting common dependency C, try to explicitly declare C and its version in the project.clj and annotate the conflict.

 Copyright and License
 -